Elias Canetti

-Elias Canetti (Елиас Канети; 25 July 1905 – 14 August 1994; /kəˈnɛti, kɑː-/; /de/) was a German-language writer, known as a modernist novelist, playwright, memoirist, and nonfiction writer.
+Elias Canetti (25 July 1905 – 14 August 1994; /kəˈnɛti, kɑː-/; /de/) was a German-language writer, known as a modernist novelist, playwright, memoirist, and nonfiction writer.

 Born in Ruse, Bulgaria, to a Sephardic Jewish family, he later lived in England, Austria, Germany, and Switzerland.
 He won the 1981 Nobel Prize in Literature, "for writings marked by a broad outlook, a wealth of ideas and artistic power".

 He is noted for his nonfiction book Crowds and Power, among other works.